-2. Liberal Arts – A method of study that includes mathematics, literature, history, various sciences, and creative arts.
+Liberal Arts: A method of study that includes mathematics, literature, history, various sciences, and creative arts.
 Liberal Arts degree earners are encouraged to learn effective communication and problem solving skills that are applicable to real-time problems.

-4. Early Decision I & Early Decision II / ED I & ED II – Processes in which students make a commitment to their first-choice school.
+Early Decision 1 and Early Decision 2 (ED1 and ED2): Processes in which students make a commitment to their first-choice school.
 Tufts has two Early Decision processes.

-7. Distribution Requirements – Former Tufts Admissions Counselor Aidan O’shea explained it best:
+Distribution Requirements: Former Tufts Admissions Counselor Aidan O’shea explained it best: